 What troubled me was beyond my control.
 Would my parents be able to pony up the cash for spring even if I kept my scholarship?
 There was no way I could make that sort of money by getting a job.
 Plus, my studying was looking dismal anyway.
 And layered on top were the usual childish concerns about social validation, a meaningful life and other such nonsense.

 Luckily, the gods protect drunks and fools.

 I rekt the finals, kept my scholarships and was able to return after the New Year.
-I had also rekt myself emotionally, mentally.
+I had also rekt myself emotionally.
 That first semester had been defining.
 It set in motion my longtime interest in psychology and the Mind.

-I had to find a way to get it together because I didn’t want a repeat of the “experience”.
+I had to find a way to get it together because I didn’t want a repeat of the First Semester Experience.

 By graduation, I had read the complete works of Sigmund Freud, dabbled with Jung and Adler, and embarked on a long journey of self-analysis and discovery.
 It took another decade of adventures, mistakes and a fortuitous Cessation to reach a level of equanimity that people often find confusing, if not outright frightening.

 You won’t believe how many times I’ve been called “evil”.